-The Fifty Sixth Annual General Meeting was held on July 25, 2018 d.
-Major functions of the Board
+The Fifty Sixth Annual General Meeting was held on July 25, 2018.

 Pursuant to requirements of Regulation 26 of the Listing Regulations, none of the Company's Director is a member of more than 10 committees or Chairman of more than 5 committees across all Public companies in which he is a Director.